 Ethiopian coffee farmers usually do not use any fertilizers, also because they could not even afford it.
 To receive an organic certificate from the EU, farmers would need to pay around 6000 €.
 These fees must be paid for consultants and auditors from Western countries.
 However, the goal of Solino is to ensure that more value stays in Ethiopia.
 Therefore we consciously abstain from obtaining an organic certificate.

 Fairtrade programs have the goal to give more money to coffee farmers.
 Similar to organic certifications, it is also expensive to receive fairtrade certifications (approx. 5000 € when we checked last time).
 Fairtrade certifications are mostly given by certification agencies, usually from Europen countries.
 With Solino we want to ensure that Ethiopians receive the maximum for their coffee.
 We focus on the roasting and packing in Ethiopia.
 With every kilo of roasted coffee, the country earns 60% more when compared to the export of raw green coffee.
 The value addition process requires qualified jobs.
 For example, coffee roasters and printers earn around 3 – 10 times more compared to the average salary of a coffee farmer.
-The German Greenpeace Magazine describes Solino as “coffee fair plus” (link to article).
+The German Greenpeace Magazine describes Solino as “coffee fair plus”.

 There are 2 main reasons:

 - Generally the Ethiopian Arabica coffee is one of the most expensive Arabicas in the World.
 Probably because the coffee growth at a very high altitude above 2000 Meter and each coffee tree carries much less coffee berries than in other countries.
 However, the taste of the berries grown in high altitude is more intense.